 As a mom of 2 young kiddos, I have no shortage of art work.
-A lot of our art gets recycled, but the handprint art always gets saved or turned into a handprint card for Grandma.
+A lot of our art gets recycled, but the handprint art always gets saved or turned into a handprint snail mail card for Grandma.
 Here are 34 adorable handprint art ideas for kids.
 This list includes everything from farm animals to holidays and everything in between.
-There is even a cactus on this list!
+There is even a cactus handprint on this list!

-Handprint Art Ideas for Kids
+Handprint Crafts for Kids

 Kristin turned a simple brown handprint into a horse with a few black paint lines.